Eikei7/MusiQuiz/README.md

 ## Project Overview
 MusiQuiz is an interactive web application that allows users to test their music knowledge through engaging quiz gameplay.
 Built with a modern tech stack and real-time multiplayer functionality, it delivers a dynamic and social quiz experience.

+## Instructions

+1. To run locally, simply clone project to your computer.
+2. Open shell, type cd frontend.
+3. type npm run dev.
+4. Open link in a browser.

 ## Key Features

 * **User Authentication:** Secure login and registration system